paradigmxyz/sinker/README.md

 above).
 When a row is inserted, updated, or deleted in any of these tables, the trigger schedules the materialized view to be refreshed at the next interval.

-The changes into the materialized view are sent to a logical replication slot.
+The changes to the materialized view are sent to a logical replication slot.
 Sinker reads from this slot and indexes the documents in Elasticsearch.

 You define the query behind the materialized view, so you can denormalize the data however you want, filter out unwanted